Contact Us - Frequently Asked Questions

 Cellular phone use is allowed in the National Gallery of Art but we ask, in consideration of those around you, that you please not use audible functions of your cell phone or engage in a phone conversation while in the galleries.

-9) Is filming for personal use allowed in the Gallery?
+9) Is filming for personal use allowed?

-Wall text and labels are used to further the Gallery's mission.
 Within the galleries, the labels are usually placed below or to either side of the artwork.
 In some cases, the text is placed on one wall to indicate several works.
 In others, the building's architecture influences where the label is placed.
 At times, labels cannot be placed directly next to the object but every effort is made to place wall text within easy view of the art.

 11) How do I report an error in a wall label?

-If you feel that you have found an error in our wall labels, please fill out the Comment Form and use the subject "Permanent Collection—Artwork" if it is part of the Gallery's collection or "Special Exhibitions" if it is not part of our collection.
+If you feel that you have found an error in our wall labels, please fill out the Comment Form and use the subject "Permanent Collection—Artwork" if it is part of the National Gallery's collection or "Special Exhibitions" if it is not part of our collection.
 Include the object name and accession number (looks like: 1942.1.5) and the error and we will look into it.

 The National Gallery of Art does not provide monetary information on any work of art.